For Binary Capital’s investors, a public apology may fall short

 In May of last year, venture capitalist Justin Caldbeck of Binary Capital tweeted: “Big believers in ‘addition by subtraction’ for company culture.
 Bad apples impact others, and rest of team will thank you when they’re gone.”

-We may never know what company Caldbeck was referencing, but certainly, his messaging seems ironic in light of a detailed report about his own serial and predatory behavior toward women in tech that was published yesterday by The Information.
+We may never know what company Caldbeck was referencing, but certainly, his messaging seems ironic in light of a detailed report about his own predatory behavior toward women in tech that was published yesterday by The Information.

-One of these, a former business colleague of Caldbeck, produced sexually explicit text messages he had sent her as proof of his proclivities.
+One of these individuals, a former business colleague of Caldbeck, produced sexually explicit text messages he had sent her as proof of his proclivities.
 A female founder separately told the outlet that after meeting with Caldbeck to discuss a business deal, he suggested they go to a hotel room.
-A third woman, Journy cofounder Leiti Hsu, said Caldbeck groped her one point underneath a restaurant table.
+A third woman, Journy cofounder Leiti Hsu, said Caldbeck groped her at one point underneath a restaurant table.
 (Hsu was among three women who agreed to be identified by name in the report.)

 Talk about bad apples.
 Indeed, if Binary’s own team isn’t working right now on how to disengage Caldbeck from the firm for the sake of its greater good, we’d be shocked.